-Philanthropy: A charity or service project sponsored by individual chapters.
+Philanthropy: An event to raise funds for a charity or service project sponsored by individual chapters.

 Pledge Term: A period of learning about sorority and fraternity life prior to initiation.

-Potential New Member: An undergraduate collegiate woman who participates in recruitment.
+Potential New Member: An undergraduate collegiate who participates in recruitment.

 Quota: A specified number of potential new members whom each sorority may pledge.

 Recruitment Mentor: (Rho Mu) A collegiate woman who is available to answer any questions a potential new member may have about recruitment.
-As a representative of the Panhellenic Council, she has disaffiliated from her chapter during and proceeding the formal recruitment period.
+As a representative of the Panhellenic Council, she has disaffiliated from her chapter proceeding and during the formal recruitment period.